Enter your keyword

 Qualifications: BA (1988), LLB (1991)(UCT), LLM summa cum laude (1997) (Notre Dame, USA)

-Judge Katharine ‘Kate’ Savage is a judge of the Western Cape High Court, and the United Nations Appeal Tribunal.
+Judge Katharine ‘Kate’ Savage is a judge in the Labour Appeal Court.

 Few people can count themselves as the midwives of a new constitutional democracy, but Judge Kate Savage can easily claim that title.
-At the drafting of South Africa new democratic constitution from 1995, Savage worked in the African National Congress’s Constitutional Commission.
-She, alongside several experts drafted key parts of the constitution including sections of the Bill of Rights and the preamble to the entire constitution.
+At the drafting of South Africa’s new democratic Constitution in 1995, Savage worked in the African National Congress’s Constitutional Commission.
+She, alongside several experts, drafted key parts of the Constitution, including sections of the Bill of Rights and the preamble to the entire Constitution.

-Mediation as a form of dispute resolution practice would play a big part of Savage’s career in later years.
-After a brief stint as an attorney at the Legal Resources Centre (1996 – 1997), Savage worked fulltime as a commissioner at the Commission for Conciliation, Mediation and Arbitration (CCMA) from 1997 to 2000.
+Mediation as a form of dispute resolution practice has played a big part in Savage’s career in later years.
+After a brief stint as an attorney in the Constitutional Litigation Unit at the Legal Resources Centre (1996–1997), Savage worked full-time as a commissioner at the Commission for Conciliation, Mediation and Arbitration (CCMA) from 1997 to 2000.

 In 2008, Savage joined ‘Big 5’ law firm Bowman Gilfillan as director in its employment and labour litigation department.
 Now a senior attorney with a robust practice, Savage then heeded the call of judicial office.

-From 2012 Savage returned to Haffegee Roskam Savage as a partner but in the meantime served nine terms as an acting high court judge (between Oct 2012 and Dec 2014).
+From 2012 Savage returned to Haffegee Roskam Savage as a partner, but in the meantime served nine terms as an acting High Court judge (between October 2012 and December 2014).

 On 1 January 2015 Savage was permanently appointed as a judge of the Western Cape High Court.